In the Name of Love, Part 1

 The Corinthians believed that tongues was the most important gift.
-He goes, well yours is going away.
-And then he said, we would both agree that, I mean, knowledge, the very mystery and knowledge of life and God…
+He goes, “Well yours is going away.”
+And then he said, “We would both agree that knowledge, the very mystery and knowledge of life and God…

-He says, that’s gonna go away.
+He says, “That’s going to go away.”
 And those are the things, those are about ministry.
 Those are about the kingdom of God.
 I mean, prophecy and tongues and knowledge.
-And he says, wait a second.
-Compared to love, they’re not the number one priority.
+And he says, “Wait a second.
+Compared to love, they’re not the number one priority.”

-We’re going to know him fully just as we’ve been already fully known.
-And what he’s saying is, look.
-You guys are so into arguing about this and stressed and pulled in all these directions about some very good things but what prophesy and knowledge all have in common is they’re temporal.
+We’re going to know Him fully just as we’ve been already fully known.
+And what he’s saying is: Look, you guys are so into, and arguing about and stressed and pulled in all these directions about some very good things but what prophesy and knowledge, all they have in common is they’re temporal.

 It’s not that they don’t matter at all.
-It’s like helping your kids learn sports at an early age or wanting them to get into a good college or wanting to be upwardly mobile or getting some extra training or wanting to do well in your job or, you know those aren’t bad things, are they?
+It’s like helping your kids learn sports at an early age or wanting them to get into a good college or wanting to be upwardly mobile or getting some extra training or wanting to do well in your job or, you know, are those – those aren’t bad things, are they?

 I mean, it’s good to help your kids grow but if your whole world is traveling around in minivans and SUVs and all your weekends are taken up helping your kids hit balls and kick balls and chase balls to where you’re never together and connected from the heart…